 The house has dozens of comfortable little nooks for reading and, The library is stunningly well-equipped with everything from Zadie Smith to a complete PG Wodehouse.

-At 3.30pm each afternoon the library table groans under the weight of just-baked scones, quenelles of clotted cream and strawberry jam, cakes and finger sandwiches.
+At 3.30pm each afternoon we serve just-baked scones, quenelles of clotted cream and strawberry jam, cakes and finger sandwiches.
 When the comforting whiff of wood smoke lures you back to the house – it’s the highlight of everyday.